 Option 1: Pcell with higher EPRE than the SSB-less Scell (MTK)

-Option 2: configure higher transmit power for TRS of the SSBless Scell than SSB transmit power of the reference cell (QC)
+Option 2: configure higher transmit power for TRS of the SSBless Scell than SSB transmit power of the reference cell (QC, vivo)

 Configuration of EPRE:

-Option 1: RAN4 to set EPRE difference as [9 dB] + [ΔEPRE] in the test cases for reference cell and SSB-less SCell, and ΔEPRE is decided only the CC BW difference between reference cell and target SCell. ΔEPRE = 15dB (Apple)
+Option 1: RAN4 to set TE transmission power difference as [9 dB] + [ΔP] in the test cases for reference cell and SSB-less SCell, and ΔP is decided only the CC BW difference between reference cell and target SCell. ΔP = 6dB with the following setups (Apple)

+reference cell is set as 10MHz CC BW with 15kHz SCS

+SSB-less SCell is set as 40MHz CC BW with 15kHz SCS

 Option 2: Set EPRE difference = 9 dB + ΔEPRE, where ΔEPRE is equal to 20*log(f1/f2), and f1 and f2 are the frequency radio channel 1 and radio channel 2 (CMCC, CTC, ZTE, Ericsson)

 Option 3: Do not introduce pathloss margin [ΔEPRE].
-(QC)
+(QC, vivo)

 Recommended WF: